Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 We can compare training error and something called *validation error* to figure out what's going on with our model - more on validation error in a minute.
 Depending on the values of each, our model can be in one of three regions:

 1) **High Bias** - underfitting
-2) **Goldilocks Zone** - just right (something I made up; not an industry term FYI)
+2) **Goldilocks Zone** - just right
 3) **High Variance** - overfitting

 ![Bias-Variance Tradeoff](/assets/images/bias-variance-tradeoff.png?raw=true){: .center-image }

-#### Plot Orientation
+### Plot Orientation
 The x-axis represents model complexity.
 This has to do with how flexible your model is.
 Some things that add complexity to a model include: additional features, increasing polynomial terms, and increasing the depth for tree-based models.
 Keep in mind this is far from an exhaustive list but you should get the gist.

 The y-axis indicates model error.
 It's often measured as *Mean-Squared Error (MSE)* for Regression and *Cross-Entropy* or *Accuracy* for Classification.

 The blue curve is *Training Error*.
 Notice that it only decreases.
 What should be painfully obvious is that adding model complexity leads to smaller and smaller training errors.
 That's a key finding.

 The green curve forms a U-shape.
 This curve represents *Validation Error*.
 Notice the trend.
 First it decreases, hits a minimum, and then increases.
-We'll talk in more detail about what exactly *Validation Error* is and how to calculate it.
+We'll talk in more detail shortly about what exactly *Validation Error* is and how to calculate it.

-#### High Bias
+### High Bias
 The rectangular box outlined by dashes to the left and labeled as *High Bias* is the first region of interest.
 Here you'll notice *Training Error* and *Validation Error* are high.
 You'll also notice that they are close to one another.
 This region is defined as the one where the model lacks the flexibility required to really pull out the inherent trend in the data.
 In machine learning speak, it is *underfitting*, meaning it's doing a poor job all around and won't generalize well.
 The model doesn't even do well on the training set.

 How do you fix this?

 By adding model complexity of course.
 I'll go into much more detail about what to do when you realize you're under or overfitting in another post.
 For now, assuming you're using linear regression, a good place to start is by adding additional features.
 The addition of parameters to your model grants it flexibility that can push your model into the Golidlocks Zone.

-#### Goldilocks Zone
+### Goldilocks Zone
 The middle region without dashes I've named the *Goldilocks Zone*.
 Your model has just the right amount of flexibility to pick up on the pattern inherent in the data but isn't so flexible that it's really just memorizing the training data.
 This region is marked by *Training Error* and *Validation Error* that are both low and close to one another.
 This is where your model should live.

-#### High Variance
+### High Variance
 The dashed rectangular box to the right and labeled *High Variance* is the flip of the *High Bias* region.
 Here the model has so much flexiblity that it essentially starts to memorize the training data.
 Not surprisingly, that approach leads to low *Training Error*.
 But as was mentioned in the [train/test post](https://dziganto.github.io/data%20science/machine%20learning/model%20tuning/python/Model-Tuning-Train-Test-Split/), a lookup table does not generalize, which is why we see high *Validation Error* in this region.
 You know you're in this region when your *Training Error* is low but your *Validation Error* is high.
 Said another way, if there's a sizeable delta between the two, you're overfitting.

 How do you fix this?

 By decreasing model complexity.
 Again, I'll go into much more detail in a separate post about what exactly to do.
 For now, consider applying regularization or dropping features.

-#### Canonical Plot
+### Canonical Plot
 Let's look at one more plot to drive these ideas home.

 ![Bias-Variance Target Pic](/assets/images/bias-and-variance-targets.jpg?raw=true){: .center-image }

 Imagine you've entered an archery competition.
-You receive a score based on which portion of the target you hit - 0 for the red circle, 1 for the blue, and 2 for the while.
+You receive a score based on which portion of the target you hit - 0 for the red circle (bullseye), 1 for the blue, and 2 for the while.
 The goal is to minimize your score and you do that by hitting as many bullseyes as possible.

 The archery metaphor is a useful analog to explain what we're trying to accomplish by building a model.
 Given different datasets (equivalent to different arrows), we want a model that predicts as closely as possible to observed data (aka targets).

 The top **Low Bias/Low Variance** portion of the graph represents the ideal case.
 This is the **Goldilocks Zone**.
 Our model has extracted all the useful information and generalizes well.
 We know this because the model is accurate and exhibits little variance, even when predicting on unforeseen data.
-The model is highly tuned, much like a highly trained archer who can adjust to different wind speeds, distances, and lighting conditions.
+The model is highly tuned, much like an archer who can adjust to different wind speeds, distances, and lighting conditions.

 The **Low Bias/High Variance** portion of the graph represents *overfitting*.
-Our model does well on the training data, at least from an aggregate perspective, but we see high variance for specific datasets.
+Our model does well on the training data, but we see high variance for specific datasets.
 This is analagous to an archer who has trained under very stringent conditions - perhaps indoors where there is no wind, the distance is consistent, and the lighting is always the same.
-Any variation in any of those attributes throws off the archer's accuracy for a particular arrow.
-In other words, the archer lacks consistency.
+Any variation in any of those attributes throws off the archer's accuracy.
+The archer lacks consistency.

-The **High Bias/Low Variance** portion of the graph represent *underfitting*.
+The **High Bias/Low Variance** portion of the graph represents *underfitting*.
 Our model does poorly on any given dataset.
 In fact, it's so bad that it does just about as poorly regardless of the data you feed it, hence the small variance.
-As an analog, consider an archer with modest training.
-He or she has learned to fire with consistency (like always predicting an average value) but hasn't learned to hit the target.
+As an analog, consider an archer who has learned to fire with consistency but hasn't learned to hit the target.
+This is analagous to a model that always predicts the average value of the training data's target.

 The **High Bias/High Variance** portion of the graph actually has no analog in machine learning that I'm aware of.
 There exists a tradeoff between bias and variance.
-Therefore, it's not possible to have both be high.
+Therefore, it's not possible for both to be high.

-Alright, now that we've got the theory down, let's shift gears to see this in practice.
+Alright, let's shift gears to see this in practice now that we've got the theory down.

 ## Application
-With theory behind us, let's build a linear regression model of the [Forest Fire](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) dataset.
+Let's build a linear regression model of the [Forest Fire](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) dataset.
 We'll investigate whether our model is underfitting, overfitting, or fitting just right.
 If it's under or overfitting, we'll look at one way we can correct that.

 Time to build the model.
 > Note: I'll use **train_error** to represent **training error** and **test_error** to represent **validation error**.